|

 The tanka in empty garden are lyrical and succinct in their expression of love, loss, grief, transience, the perplexity of interpersonal relationships, sensuality, as well as joy and the occasional subtle sense of humour.
 Not only does this poet write about personal experience, but deftly projects herself into the lives and worlds of others.
 The best example is the moving sequence 'The Fisherman's Wife'.

 A love of, and kinship with nature permeates the poems.
 It is in the garden, and also the wider landscape of nature, where the poet discovers the imagery to express her art.
-The striking 'every night a sapling/crashes through my dreams', 'your name is blown back on the wind/laden with the screams of gulls', 'as if the words/might forge a life-line/from earth to the stars' and '…see how hand-shadow birds/fly upon the hospice wall' are but a few examples that lingered.
-Her imagery cuts to the bone in the award winning 'a lightning strike':
+The striking 'every night a sapling/crashes through my dreams', 'your name is blown back on the wind/laden with the screams of gulls', 'as if the words/might forge a life-line/from earth to the stars' and ' see how hand-shadow birds/fly upon the hospice wall' are but a few examples that lingered.
+Her imagery cuts to the bone in the award winning 'a lightning strike':a lightning strikeNature not only forms the backdrop for the expression of life's complexities, but also offers the poet an elixir to transform sorrow into memories of closeness and comfort.
+We can smell the comfort in 'musty tang of silkworms/and mulberry leaves-/I remember when your arms cocooned my sleep'; feel the sense of security in 'she curls against his trunk/welcomes the weight of limbs'; and envisage the vivid 'a she-oak whipped by wind/thrusts deeper roots'.

 splits our old apple tree —